 password:

-GRANT ALL PRIVILEGES ON database_name.* TO [email protected] IDENTIFIED BY 'password';
+GRANT ALL PRIVILEGES ON database_name.* TO database_user@localhost IDENTIFIED BY 'password';

 FLUSH PRIVILEGES;

 We are done with all the steps for database creation.
-We can exit the MySQL by typing:
+We can exit MySQL by typing:

 exit